MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 - `enableMicrosoftCodeAnalysis`: Enables Microsoft Code Analysis
 - `enableClangTidyCodeAnalysis`: Enables Clang-Tidy analysis
 - `clangTidyChecks`: Clang-Tidy configuration.
 A comma-separated list of checks to enable or disable.
 A leading `-` disables the check.
-For example, "cert-oop58-cpp, -cppcoreguidelines-no-malloc, google-runtime-int" enables `cert-oop58-cpp` and `google-runtime-int`, but disables the `cppcoreguidelines-no-malloc`.
+For example, "cert-oop58-cpp, -cppcoreguidelines-no-malloc, google-runtime-int" enables `cert-oop58-cpp` and `google-runtime-int`, but disables `cppcoreguidelines-no-malloc`.

 If neither of the "enable" options are specified, Visual Studio will select the analysis tool matching the Platform Toolset used.